ut-issl/s2e-documents/General/NamingRuleForUserInterface.md

     - `i`: Inertial frame
     - `b`: Body fixed frame
     - `c`: Component fixed frame
-    - `ecef`: Earth Center Earth Fixed frame
+    - `ecef`: Earth Centered Earth Fixed frame
-    - `lvlh`: Local vertical Local Horizontal
+    - `lvlh`: Local Vertical Local Horizontal
     - `rtn`: Radial-Transverse-Normal
   - To express the frame conversion, we can use `i2b` as `frame conversion from the inertial frame to the body-fixed frame`.
   - Note: The definition of origin of inertial frame is defined by the user settings.
 So sometimes we cannot use `eci = Earth Centered Inertial`.